Xilinx/Vitis-AI/setup/alveo/u50_u50lv_u280/README.md

 </details>

 ---
-## DPUCAHX8H Overlay Usage
+## DPUCAHX8H/L Overlay Usage

-Four versions of DPUCAHX8H overlays are provided for the different Alveo HBM cards:
+Four kinds of DPUCAHX8H overlays are provided for different Alveo HBM card:
 * U50-6E300M: two kernels, six engines, maximal core clock 300MHz
 * U50LV-9E275M: two kernels, nine engines, maximal core clock 275MHz
 * U50LV-10E275M: two kernels, ten engines, maximal core clock 275MHz
 * U280-14E300M: three kernels, fourteen engines, maximal core clock 300MHz

-Four kinds of DPUCAHX8L overlays are provided for different Alveo HBM card:
+Two kinds of DPUCAHX8L overlays are provided for different Alveo HBM card:
-* U50-1C333M: one kernel, maximal core clock 333MHz
 * U50LV-1C250M: one kernel, maximal core clock 250MHz
-* U280-1C333M: one kernel, maximal core clock 333MHz
 * U280-2C300M: two kernels, maximal core clock 300MHz

 The DPUCAHX8H/L overlays should be used in the **docker contaniner** environment.

 Firstly start the CPU or GPU docker, then run the script below to automatically copy the overlays into the correct location.
 The script will automatically detect the card type and finish the overlay file copy.
-By default for DPUCAHX8H the 10E275M version is used for U50LV card; for DPUCAHX8L the 2C300M version is used for U280 card, and you could modify the script to use alternative version.
+By default for DPUCAHX8H the 10E275M version is used for U50LV card and you could modify the script to use alternative version.

 ~~~
 cd /workspace/setup/alveo/u50_u50lv_u280